freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

+---
+title: A Sorted Table
+description: Build a custom Svelte component to sort and render schedule time slots in a table before display.
+Uses PartListReplacerBox, RenderComponent, and AST.change for reactive model updates.
+tags: Freon, Svelte, external components, PartListReplacerBox, Schedule, Schedule.svelte, RenderComponent, AST.change, MobX, projections, CourseSchedule, Table
+---

 <script>
     import Figure from "$lib/figures/Figure.svelte";
 </script>

 # A Sorted Table

-The native Freon Table takes a list of nodes of the same type, and displays the properties of those nodes each in a column or row.
-But what if you want something completely different?
-In this example we are going to sort the list of time slots in a schedule based on the time stamp in each slot, before we display the schedule.
+The native Freon `Table` takes a list of nodes of the same type and displays their properties in columns or rows.
+But what if you want something different?
+In this example we sort a schedule’s list of time slots by their `TimeStamp` (day/part) *before* displaying the schedule.

-As a reminder, here are the AST definitions of Schedule, Slot and TimeSlot.
+As a reminder, here are the AST definitions of `Schedule`, `Slot` and `TimeStamp`.

 ```ts
 // CourseSchedule/phase5/defs/main.ast#L10-L14